All CAP UCLA online performance programs in our 2020-21 Season will be free, click here to create a login for CAP UCLA Online.

 Plastic Bag Store: The Film transforms the installation into a dynamic series of stories that traverse ancient history, the present day and a future dystopia.
-The Plastic Bag Store employs inventive puppetry, humor, craft and a critical lens to explore how the hordes of plastic waste we’re leaving behind might be misinterpreted by future generations.
+The Plastic Bag Store employs inventive puppetry, humor, craft and a critical lens to explore how the hordes of plastic waste might be misinterpreted by future generations.

 Frohardt states, “The Plastic Bag Store is a visually rich and humorous experience that hopefully encourages a different way of thinking about the foreverness of plastic, the permanence of the disposable, and that there is no 'away' when we throw something out.
 There is great humor to be found in the pitfalls of capitalism—humor and satire can be powerful tools for social criticism especially with issues that feel too sad and overwhelming to confront directly.”

 Plastic Bag Store: The Film was created by Robin Frohardt.
 Original music by Freddi Price.
 Performed by Nick Lehane, Admiral Grey, Rowan Magee, Andy Manjuck, and Emma Wiseman featuring Tyler Gunther.
 Director of Photography Robert Kolodny.
 Sound Design Lawrence Everson with additional sound by Chaid Raines.
 Produced by Caitlin Mae Burke and Robin Frohardt.
 Executive Producers Linda Brumbach and Alisa E. Regas.
 Production Management by Pomegranate Arts, Production Manager Jeremy Lydic, Geneneral Manager Rachel Katwan.

 Plastic Bag Store: The Film was commissioned by the UCLA's Center for the Art of Performance with additional support by the Adelaide Festival, Times Square Arts and Pomegranate Arts.
 Funds for Plastic Bag Store: The Film provided in part by the James A. Doolittle Endowment.